masteredward/xavier-system/README.md

 4. Install and enable the **Remote - SSH** extension on your **Visual Studio Code** installation.
 For more information, refer [here](https://code.visualstudio.com/docs/remote/ssh).

 5. Generate an OpenSSH key pair for connecting to **Xavier System**, preferably using the **Ed25519** private key format, to generate a very secure key with a very small public key.
-You can use any other SSH key pair you alreavy have.
+You can use any other SSH key pair you already have.
 The command bellow works in *any modern OS*, even **Windows 10+** using **Powershell**.
-Remmember to add a *secure passphrase* to your key.
+Remember to add a *secure passphrase* to your key.

     ```console
     ssh-keygen -t ed25519 -i ~/.ssh/firstlast-xavier-system -C first.last@email.com
     ```

 6. Create and/or add the following configuration to the OpenSSH file `~/.ssh/config`.
-Since server keys will change contantly, I recommend adding the `StrictHostKeyChecking no` option and setting the `UserKnownHostsFile` to **NULL**:
+Since server keys will change constantly, I recommend adding the `StrictHostKeyChecking no` option and setting the `UserKnownHostsFile` to **NULL**:

     ```text
     Host xavier